Reflections for the 33rd Week in Ordinary Time 2011/2020**

 Thank God I was willing to let God help me out of my problem and be able to grow significantly in his grace.
 How about you?

-Friday of the Thirty-Third Week of Ordinary Time
+Friday of the 33rd Week in Ordinary Time

 The temple in Jesus’ time was made up of four areas or courts: one for the priests, one for men, one for women, and one for the Gentiles.
 The Court of the Gentiles was surrounded by the Royal Portico and this was where all the business transactions of the temple were conducted.
 It was built for this purpose.
 Here the people could change pagan money to Jewish coins, they could purchase incense, oil, animals, grain and anything else needed for the various sacrifices.
 But things seem to have gotten a bit out of hand.
 The business men were exploiting those who came to the temple to make a greater profit.
 Jesus, in today’s Gospel, put an end to this to bring back the atmosphere of prayer to the temple.